Google has announced you can now pick up its new Jamboard.

 When will Google Jamboard be available?

-Google opened applications for Early Adopter versions of Jamboard on 25 October, allowing select applicants to receive Jamboards by late October/early November.
-A few months later, Google announced the Jamboard would officially release sometime in May 2017.
-There's no word yet on UK availability or pricing, but we've contacted the company for more information and will update when we learn more.
+Google opened applications for Early Adopter versions of Jamboard on 25 October 2016, allowing select applicants to receive Jamboards by late early November.
+On 23 May 2017, Google began selling Jamboard in red, blue, or gray colours through its website.
+There's no word yet on UK availability or pricing, but we've contacted the company for details.

 How much does Google Jamboard cost?